 For the past five years, at the amazing Lama Foundation – an off-grid eco-mystery school high in the mountains of northern New Mexico – I’ve been collaborating on a curriculum to help environment and climate-focused teachers, professors and activists integrate contemplative and arts-based practices into their work.
 The idea is to help them deepen their own resilience, and to inspire new ideas and efforts.
 With the environmental politics professor Paul Wapner, multimedia artist Nicole Salimbene, deep ecologist David Abram, Zen priest and climate scientist Kritee Kanko and others.
 For more information about this program, check out our website, here.

 “Meditation for Fidgety Skeptics”

 Dan Harris and I became friends a few years ago, before his book, 10% Happier, became a mammoth bestseller.
-That book has helped make meditation accessible to non-spiritual types, and now his excellent app – which combines smart video explainers with guided meditation practices – is doing the same.
-I’ve done a couple meditations on election stress for them; a new course on “Exploring” is on its way.
-I especially like how they’re trying to break out of the sitting-with-eyes-closed-in-a-room format.
-This is applied meditation, for the world we live in.
+That book has helped make meditation accessible to lots of folks, and now his excellent app – which combines smart video explainers with guided meditation practices – is doing the same.
+I’ve recorded many meditations for them.
+I love their applied focus: meditations for the world we live in.
 A few of these can be found on my website – here.
 Dan, Carlye and I just published a fun intro to meditation book, called Meditation for Fidgety Skeptics.